 There was a shelter, already crowded with children and several men and women of varying ages.
 They entered and rushed down the narrow, winding corridor, which was designed to guard against flying debris.

 Still shaking, Tay pulled away, moving to stand alone.
 "I'm sorry.
-I--you don't know, you can't know..." she whispered, leaning against the wall, her eyes studying the dim passage beyond where supplies were stored.
+I--you don't know, you can't know..." she whispered, leaning against the wall, her gaze studying the dim passage beyond where supplies were stored.

 "We will know soon enough, will we not?"
 Kavan replied.
 At the sound of his name, Kavan stepped back to the mouth of the corridor.

 It was Kalith.
-"I could not get through, Casae Podami is already blocked off.
+"I could not get through; Casae Podami is already blocked off.
 I am going to try to reach the power station and cut the lines.
 Otherwise the whole city will go up," Kal called down.

 "Wait!
 I shall go with you!
 Two have a better chance!"
 Kavan raced back up the dark corridor, pushing his way through.
 He was followed by a man in black--their evening guaard.